mattwach/pico_sharpmem_display/README.md

 bitmap but you do need to be mindful of exceeding the `int16_t` limits.

-After a character is drawn, `x` is automatically incremented by that character's width.  `y` is not incremented, thus your mid-level code will need to manage the `y` coordinate (if you use an API like [bitmapconsole.h](include/sharpdisp/bitmapconsole.h) or [console.h](include/sharpdisp/console.h), then `y` is updated for you in the manner that those libraries deem appropriate.)
+After a character is drawn, `x` is automatically incremented by that character's width (if the character was drawn onscreen).  `y` is not incremented, thus your mid-level code will need to manage the `y` coordinate (if you use an API like [bitmapconsole.h](include/sharpdisp/bitmapconsole.h) or [console.h](include/sharpdisp/console.h), then `y` is updated for you in the manner that those libraries deem appropriate.)